 Development and Housing Agency requested information or certification on the purposes of family absences.
 The family must cooperate with the Metropolitan Development and Housing Agency for this purpose.
-The family must promptly notify the Metropolitan Development and Housing Agency of its absence from the unit.
+The family must promptly notify the Metropolitan Development and Housing Agency of its absence from the unit exceeding 14 days in accordance with section 13.2 D of this plan.